The Agent Blog - Goodlord

 • Retain a copy of the report to give to the inspector during the next inspection

-1 - Centralise document management
+1 - Centralised document management

-You can upload and store all necessary certifications, including EICRs, in the Goodlord platform, and view them in the property documents tab.
+You can upload and store all necessary certifications, including EICRs, in the Goodlord platform and view them in the property documents tab.
 By adding expiry dates, you can quickly see which certificates are missing, expired, or nearing expiration.
 You can also filter properties by compliance status, making sure no certificates slip through the cracks.

-2 - Automate reminders and checks
+2 - Automated reminders and checks

 Once documents are added to the Goodlord platform, you’ll receive notifications when a certificate is about to expire, giving you plenty of time to arrange for inspections and get them updated.

-3 - Provide audit trails
+3 - Audit trails

 Goodlord makes it easier for you to track which party has received what documents and when.
 When uploaded, the tenancy agreements created by Goodlord include tenants acknowledging receiving EICRs in a supporting documents checklist.